aotta/X68KFDPi2W/README.md

 Gerbers file are provided for the PCB, add you pico clone, and flash the firmware ".uf2" in the Pico and in the Pico W by connecting it while pressing button on Pico and drop it in the opened windows on PC.

+For any comments or questions about the projects, please use the official thread in the forum: https://nfggames.com/forum2/index.php?topic=7512.0